hetalrathod2203/text-search-service/README.md

 # text-search-service
 Text Search Service [Spring Boot - Java]
-Search a text from all the documents/text stored in the Database
+Search a text from all the documents/text stored in the Database.
+In Memory cache (ehCache) is used to store frequently search key words.

 ## Requirements